Julia-fil1/InsecureSoftwareEngineering/README.md

 Password must be 8-30 characters long and Must contain at least one of each: Uppercase, Lowercase, Number, and Symbol, when registering a new user.
-All pre-created users and admin use the password "password" for convenience of testing.

 ###Admin login:
 - username: admin
-- password: password
+- password: PassWord1@

 ###Users login:
 - username: john, jane, mark, mary
-- password: password
+- password: PassWord1@

 ## Requirements
 - [x] Users can register to the Vaccination System. - Roland